-Program DescriptionProcedures in phlebotomy are designed to train individuals to collect blood for laboratory analysis, which is necessary for the diagnosis and care of the patient.
+Program DescriptionProcedures In Phlebotomy is a course designed to train individuals to collect blood for laboratory analysis, which is necessary for the diagnosis and care of the patient.
 Ideal for health professionals seeking to expand their current skills, or for those interested in a profession in laboratory medicine, this training program is approved by the California Department of Public Health, Laboratory Field Services.
-The School of Allied Health issues a certificate in phlebotomy to successful participants.
+The Clinical Laboratory Science Department in the School of Allied Health Professions issues a certificate in phlebotomy to successful participants.

 The program trains the modern phlebotomist to perform venipuncture and capillary punctures; topics include medical terminology, laboratory safety, basic anatomy and physiology, quality-assurance methods, and medicolegal issues of phlebotomy.
 A minimum of forty hours of supervised clinical experience is available at Loma Linda University Medical Center and other medical affiliates, allowing participants to achieve proficiency in the health care setting.